Skip to main content

 Mr. Bodorff was appointed to the Maryland Public Broadcasting Commission in May 2020.
 His 40+ year career as a communications attorney began in the general counsel’s office at the Federal Communications Commission following a clerkship with then-Commissioner Dick Wiley.
 At Wiley Rein LLP thereafter, Mr. Bodorff represented public and commercial media clients including Commonwealth Public Broadcasting, Minnesota Public Radio, Rhode Island PBS, New York Public Radio, Nexstar Media Group, iHeart Media and Urban One.

-Mr. Bodorff is the past Chairman of the Board of Commonwealth and Vice Chair of the Board of America's Public Television Stations.
-He currently serves on the Board of the Broadcasters Foundation of America.
+Mr. Bodorff is the past chairman of the board of Commonwealth and vice chair of the board of America's Public Television Stations.
+He currently serves on the board of the Broadcasters Foundation of America.

 Mr. Bodorff is Chairman of the Board of Governors of the Chesapeake Bay Maritime Museum and past chairman of the Boards of the YMCA of the Chesapeake and the Academy Art Museum in Talbot County.